-Voice of OC Ambassadors recently lauded three community leaders who have made a difference through penning editorials in the Voice opinion section.
+Voice of OC Ambassadors recently lauded three Community Opinion writers who have made a difference through penning editorials in the Voice opinion section.

 The exclusive event at Zov’s Bistro included invitations for donors who support Voice of OC at a minimum of $1,000 every year or $84 every month, called Ambassadors.